 Aside from being a place to converse directly with your developer audiences, a developer community is an ideal channel to invite people to participate in more interactive developer relationship activities, such as workshops and webinars.
 They are also great places to share original or co-branded content and events that are focused on active development: developer reviews, troubleshooting/FAQs, and hackathons come to mind.

-The key to successful campaigns within a developer community is to embrace the word “community.”
-Sadly, companies that are often involved with dev communities misuse them and, as a result, expend unnecessary effort with underwhelming results in addition to muddying the waters for future brands and companies.
+The key to successful campaigns within one of these communities is to embrace the word “community.”
+Sadly, companies in the developer space often misuse them and, as a result, expend unnecessary effort with underwhelming results in addition to muddying the waters for future brands and companies.
 To avoid falling victim to conventional pitfalls, follow these 7 rules for engaging and growing developer communities.

 1. Find and participate in active communities.

 Subscribing to the adage “if we build it, they will come” is a common misconception and fallacy for developer marketing programs.
 While the eventual goal is to use owned properties as central hubs for content and information, when trying to bolster discovery and awareness, it’s as important, if not more, to distribute content where developers are already comfortable.